-- 2. Personnel committee made of two church/school people (selected by Leadership), the principal and one of the pastors. - This committee will also meet on an as needed basis to hire new personnel.
+- 2. Personnel committee made of a pastor, the principal, and a teacher. - This committee will also meet on an as needed basis to hire new personnel.
 This committee will interview and consider the qualifications of prospective personnel that have come up for consideration for positions as teachers, coaches, aides or substitutes.
 Requires three votes to take action. - This committee will also consider any and all changes to be made to the teacher/personnel handbook.
 All changes suggested by the principal or other personnel will be reviewed and approved by this committee. - This committee will also be consulted for any disciplinary or other issues that may arise with regard to teachers, coaches, aides or substitutes that the principal feels is beyond his/her ability to handle.
-However, if personnel may be considered for termination the principal will take the matter to Leadership. - o Minutes of the meeting and vote will be kept and submitted to Leadership.
+However, if personnel may be considered for termination the principal will take the matter to the pastors. - Minutes of the meeting and vote will be kept and submitted to the pastors.